evernym/sovrin-environments/vagrant/training/vb-multi-vm/TestSovrinClusterSetup.md

 ```sh
 $ vagrant up agent01 agent02 agent03 agent04
 ```
 Unlike the Sovrin Validator nodes, Agent nodes do not start the agent process automatically upon provisioning.
 You will need to "vagrant ssh" into each one of them and start the agent process manually.
-If you are setting up to run through the getting started guide, bring up a terminal and execute the following to start up the "Faber College" agent process.
+If you are setting up to run through the getting started guide, bring up a terminal, go into the directory with your Vagrantfile script, and execute the following to start up the "Faber College" agent process.
 ````sh
 $ vagrant ssh agent01
 vagrant@agent01:~$ python3 /usr/local/lib/python3.5/dist-packages/sovrin_client/test/agent/faber.py  --port 5555